Geometry-Editable and Appearance-Preserving Object Compositon: Experiments

 \subsection{Qualitative Comparisons}

-In this section, we present a qualitative comparison between DGAD and other advanced methods, as shown in Fig. \ref{fig:visual_baseline}, and provide a detailed analysis of the causes behind each method displayed.
+In this section, we present a comprehensive qualitative comparison between DGAD and representative methods.
+Consistent with our primary comparative settings, the visual results shown in Fig.~\ref{fig:visual_baseline} and Fig.~\ref{fig:visual_baseline_shape} are obtained using the Stable Diffusion v1.5 backbone.
+We provide a detailed analysis of the performance differences relative to the architectural mechanisms of each method.
+Note that for visual comparisons regarding the scalability analysis (i.e., DGAD-SDXL vs. InsertAnything-Flux), please refer to the Supplementary Material.